oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-user/create-user.md

 Learn how to

 - create a database user with the appropriate roles and privileges required for accessing **Graph Studio**
-- create a database user with the appropriate roles and privileges required for accessing **Graph Studio**

 ### Prerequisites